Aryan132005/FUTURE_ML_02/README.md

 ---

-## 🎯 Internship Context
-This project is part of **Task 2 – Churn Prediction System** in the **Future Interns Machine Learning Internship**.
 The internship emphasizes hands-on learning in machine learning through self-paced projects and real-world problem-solving.

 ---